Tartar (river): Water uses

 What was once the famous resort village of Istisu (lit.
 'Hot Water' in Azerbaijani), which was occupied and ruined following the First Nagorno-Karabakh War, is located on the lower part of the river.
 The resort contains both natural drinking mineral water and hot water spring for bathing.
-Sarsang Hydro Power Plant with capacity of 50 megawatt is operated at the Sarsang reservoir of the river and is the main source of electric energy for the Republic of Artsakh (40–60%).
+Sarsang Hydro Power Plant with capacity of 50 megawatts is operated at the Sarsang reservoir of the river and is the main source of electric energy for the Republic of Artsakh (40–60%).